Biogs.com

-Andriy Shevchenko, who transferred to Chelsea in the 2006 close season, was born in Dvirkivshchyna, Kyev in the Ukraine on 29 September 1976.
+Andriy Shevchenko was born in Dvirkivshchyna, Kiev in the Ukraine on 29 September 1976.

 Andriy Shevchenko scored over 100 goals in Serie A. He helped Milan win the Champions League, Italian Cup and European Super Cup in 2003 and the Italian League title in 2004.